 Allergies.
 This is probably one of the most common causes of baldness in dogs.
 Allergies in dogs can be due to molds, dust, dust mites, pollens, parasite/tick/flea bites, and food.
 All these allergens can cause symptoms including itching and baldness (which is sometimes a result of excessive biting & scratching over affected areas).

 Pressure Sores.
 Pressure sores, also referred to as bedsores, occur when your fur-baby's elbows or other pressure points (like the hocks and the hips) come in contact with hard surfaces regularly.
 The friction and the pressure created can cause the skin to lose hair, crack, and in rare cases, bleed.
-These pressure sores are common in dogs who stay in concrete kennels and on hard floors.
+These pressure sores are common in dogs who stay and love to lie down on concrete kennels and hard floors.

 Underlying health conditions.
-Your fur-baby's baldness can also be a symptom of an underlying health condition like the Cushing disease, also known as hyperadrenocorticism, a condition where your fur-baby's body overproduces the cortisol steroid hormone.
+Your fur-baby's baldness can also be a symptom of an underlying health condition like the Cushing disease, also known as hyperadrenocorticism.
+This is a condition where your fur-baby's body overproduces the cortisol steroid hormone.
 Hair loss and baldness is a common symptom of this condition.